taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 secret_key: ""
 ```

 Notice how the secret_key field is empty.
 We need to provide the secret that will be used when we encode a new token.
-This secret can be any string, but it's recommended that we use guardian to generate a secret for us.
+This secret can be any string, but it's recommended that we use Guardian to generate a secret for us.

 ```
 $ mix guardian.gen.secret